offsoc/onionplan/slides/2022.Q4/technical.md

 ## Using curl

-This could work in theory to fetch the site via Onion Services using TLS SNI:
+Almost working PoC: fetching the site via Onion Services using TLS SNI using curl:

     torsocks curl -vik --resolve \
       autodefesa.org:443:autodefcecpx2mut5medmyjxjg2wb6lwkbt3enl74frthemyoyclpiad.onion \
       https://autodefesa.org

-But it won't work, since `curl(1)`'s `--resolve` requires an IP address.
+But it won't work with `curl(1)`, since `--resolve` requires an IP address.

 ## Using OpenSSL

-Workaround with OpenSSL:
+Working PoC with OpenSSL:

     echo -e \
       "GET / HTTP/1.1\r\nHost:autodefesa.org\r\n\r\nConnection: Close\r\n\r\n" | \
       torsocks openssl s_client -quiet -servername autodefesa.org -connect \
       autodefcecpx2mut5medmyjxjg2wb6lwkbt3enl74frthemyoyclpiad.onion:443

+What it does:

+1. Opens a TLS connection to the Onion Service using Tor.
+2. During handshake, asks for the `autodefesa.org` certificate.
+3. Do a regular HTTP `GET` after the connection is established.

 Result: page is fetched via Onion Service and HTTPS with a validated certificate!

+## What else for DNS support?

+Check the [Appendix: Specs for DNS-based .onion records][].

+[Appendix: Specs for DNS-based .onion records]: https://gitlab.torproject.org/tpo/onion-services/onionplan/-/blob/main/docs/06%20-%20Appendix%3A%20Specs%20for%20DNS-based%20.onion%20records.md

+# Questions?

+    rhatto@torproject.org